 - Paragraph: these fields are designed to be answered in the form of a sentence or paragraph.
 Common uses include: assessment questions or open-ended essay-style questions, requesting links to work samples

-- Yes/No: ask candidates to provide a yes or no response.
+- Boolean (Yes/No): ask candidates/users to provide a yes or no response.

-- Date: ask the applicant to select a date from a calendar menu.
+- Date: ask applicants/users to select a date from a calendar menu.
 Common uses include: requesting a potential start date, determining a date when licensing/certification was received.

-- Dropdown: enable the user to select an answer from a dropdown menu.
-Use this option if there are multiple brief answers to a question, which would take up too much room on the page as a standard multiple-choice question.
+- Dropdown: enable the applicant/user to select an answer from a dropdown menu.
+Use this option if there are multiple brief answers to a question which would take up too much room on the page as a standard multiple-choice question.

-- Multiple Choice: this field type will allow you to add multiple answer options.
-Choose whether only one answer can be selected or multiple answers.
+- Multiple Choice: this field type will allow you to add multiple answer options and the applicant/user can select multiple answers

 Candidate-provided fields will appear when you create the application form for a job.
 Set them to mandatory, optional or off per job as required.

-When a candidate applies you will see these fields included on their candidate profile.
+When a candidate applies, you will see these fields included on their candidate profile.
 To edit a candidate-provided field, you will need to edit the candidate and click the pencil icon next to the field.

 User-provided fields can be toggled for a specific job in the Team Members section of the job editor.
 You can enable or disable fields depending on their relevance to the job.